antonybudianto/next-antonybudianto/_posts/review-astro-vs-qwik.md

 All generated project from Astro and Qwik already comes with TypeScript support, no need to setup your own anymore! 🎉

 For ESLint, it's already configured for Qwik.
-As for Astro, you need to setup yourself [here](https://ota-meshi.github.io/eslint-plugin-astro/user-guide/) even when I've picked the "recommended" choice on Astro CLI prompt.
+As for Astro, you need to setup yourself [with eslint-plugin-astro](https://ota-meshi.github.io/eslint-plugin-astro/user-guide/) even when I've picked the "recommended" choice on Astro CLI prompt.

 ### Layout